Why I Love My Craptop

 I bought this old Lenovo 14e Chromebook for less than $100 and I really like it.

 The first thing I did with it was to remove the default firmware and ChromeOS, thanks to some help from MrChromebox.tech.
-Next, I installed MX Linux.
+Next, I installed Debian.

 The battery life on this thing is great.
 It was a Chromebook in its former life and it doesn't seem to have been used very much at all.
 It only has 92 charge cycles.
 It also has a very low-power CPU.
 Because of that, it doesn't have a fan, or fan noise, and it sips power.
 I frequently use it for 4-5 hours without charging.